ThiagoScheffer/ThiagoScheffer/README.md

 ---

-## 🌱 Currently
+ Currently

-- 📚 Learning: AI automation, C#, React, Node.js, and design systems
+- 📚 Learning: AI  + Cybersecurity, C#, React, Node.js, and design systems
 - 🏗️ Building: Solutions blending tech & business for smarter organizations
 - 💬 Let's talk about: the future of work, business innovation, and technology
 - 📚 Uploading some of my projects and organizing Github repos.

 ---

-## 🤝 Connect With Me
+Connect With Me

 <p align="center">
   <a href="mailto:thiago.sc.cardoso@gmail.com">